Notes from Religion and the Decline of Magic (1976)

 graphically symbolized the instability of human fortune.
 You could descend

-from wealth to utter penury in hours.
+from wealth to utter penury in a matter of hours.

 6. How did people cope?
 Instead of agitating for social reform, people